MathisWellmann/trade_aggregation-rs/README.md

 - agg_volume_modular
 - a way to include FeatureModules of different types for example timestamp or num_trades.
 - add average price to all extended candles

+### License
+This crate is licensed under GNU AGPLv3, see LICENSE in this repo